ChoiSG/yabnet/README.md

 # yabnet
 Yet Another Botnet, PoC created for educational purposes only.

+## Disclaimer
+Yabnet is a proof of concept tool which is only created for educational purposes in classroom and cybersecurity related competitions.
+This tool is not created, nor is good enough for any real world usage.
+I do not condone use of this tool anything other than educational purposes.
+Using any of the files of yabnet in/against a system that you do not own is illegal, and you will get caught.

 ## Installation

 **Due to laziness, yabnet currently requires to be installed in the /opt directory.**